 For readers outside of the UK, the Boots logo might be something of an unknown quantity.
 But for plenty of shoppers, the pharmacist-cum-beauty shop is a familiar sight.
 Its previous logo, below, featured the Boots logotype encased in a distinctive blue lozenge.
 The essence of this design has been going strong since the '60s, while the overall letter shapes can be traced back to 1883.

 So tweaking the logo now is a significant move.
-In our guide to logo design we cover how logos are the centrepiece of most branding schemes.
-By adjusting the shape of such a long-standing design, the designers at London-based agency Coley Porter Bell are sending out a clear message that Boots is moving forwards.
+In our guide to logo design (opens in new tab) we cover how logos are the centrepiece of most branding schemes.
+By adjusting the shape of such a long-standing design, the designers at London-based agency Coley Porter Bell (opens in new tab), who also worked with type artist Rob Clarke (opens in new tab), are sending out a clear message that Boots is moving forwards.

 Perhaps the most striking difference between the old logo and the new one is that the elongated cross bar on the letter 't' is no more.
 However, the large stroke trailing off from the letter 's' is still present.
 The latter is a good way of underlining the name and bringing the logotype together, while the old letter 't' now seems a bit clumsy in comparison.